 Certified Nurse Aide Scholars Participate in Traditional Pin Ceremony

-More than 43 scholars from the Health Science Career Education Pathway celebrated their accomplishment with a traditional pinning ceremony.
+Twenty-six scholars from the Health Science Career Education Pathway celebrated their accomplishment with a traditional pinning ceremony.
 Pins were presented to candidates for completion of requirements for: NYS Certified Nursing Assistant and Nurse Assistant.
 A pinning ceremony is a symbolic welcoming of newly graduated nurses into the nursing profession.
-Pins were given by teachers from the program.

-Prior to the event, students participated in an interview day where nine scholars received full-time jobs.
+Prior to the event, students participated in a virtual and in person recruitment and interviews.
+Several scholars received full-time jobs.
 Students developed their resumes and cultivated interview skills in addition to completing requirements, developing skills, and passing necessary tests to be eligible for the available positions.
-Toward the end of the event, students participated in a professional development session for suicide prevention training and earned a certificate for completion offered by Access Supports for Living.
+In addition to the NYS Nurse Aide Certification, the students have all been certified in Basic Life Support CPR, AED, and First Aid.

 Once completed, the pathway offers students the opportunity to pursue careers in long-term care facilities, home health agencies, and hospitals where basic bedside care is needed.
 Curriculum is mandated by the New York State Department of Health and includes the required clinical hours in a nursing facility.
 Students graduate with a New York State Nurse Aide Certification and have the ability to work in a variety of care settings including Nursing home, hospital, doctors office, and home care.